slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On charming

 <!--
-+ x@naval -- Good people don’t spend time moralizing about how good they are.
-> *"Diplomacy is the art of telling people to go to hell in such a way that they ask for directions."  -- Winston Churchill [1874]*
-> *"Know all theories, master all the techniques, but as you touch a human soul, be just another human soul."  -- Carl Jung [1875]*
 > *"You will never fully convince someone that he is wrong; only reality can."  -- Nassim Taleb [1960]*

 - Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.